Ravenstine/goertzeljs/README.md

 The demo is a DTMF detector that uses a microphone input.
 To test the demo, you must have a microphone set up on your computer(and configured in your browser settings) and a source to play DTMF(Audacity or an actual phone).

 Simply play some DTMF sounds and the detected characters will appear on the page.

-To run the demo yourself, you must host the HTML and JS files on a server.
-Your browser will [probably] not allow you to use the audio API when opening the HTML file directly.

 limitations
 ==========